smheffron/CS4330-Final-Project/README.md

 ## Implementation of listeners and event handlers
 #### Java
-* Lambdas are used as listener which are tied into the UI
+* Lambdas are used as listeners which are tied to events
-* When a listener event goes off it will go through the chain and trigger the proper event handler
+* When an event goes off it will go through the chain and trigger the proper event handler

 #### Swift
 * IBOutlet is one specific notation used to connect the UI to the code